exokitxr/webmr-docs/docs/whatisexo.md

 * Custom WebGL frameworks
 * WebAssembly, TypeScript, and any language that transpiles to JavaScript.

+ ### Subscribe to our Email list to be notified when we launch! http://eepurl.com/dFiLMz

  > Exokit Engine is an HTML/Javascript engine that runs regular web sites, but only supports 3D via WebGL/WebXR.
  > A window in Exokit is just the contents of a WebGL `<canvas>`.